 To try and demonstrate the resolution of both the film and lens, I’ve included a 1000 x 1000px 100% crop of the second shot.
 Stunning.

 More recently (and this has helped my aforementioned grump a bit), I’ve supplemented my lens collection with a Schneider Angulon 90/6.8 I salvaged from my failed Holga 120 Pan experiment, a 161/4/5 Kodak anastigmat projection lens and the legendary Kodak Aero Ektar 178/2.5.
-Speaking of this beast, I have the K-24 camera in pretty much unused condition if any one wants it.
+Speaking of this beast, I have the parent Kodak K-24 camera in pretty much unused condition if anyone wants it.

 I’ll add to all that by saying that I’ve also recently begun experimenting with 6×12 format exposures using a 120 film back.
 More on that another time.